Information Collection and Use

 FYIsoft operates the www.fyisoft.com website, which provides financial software services.

-This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service, the FYIsoft website.
+This page is used to inform website visitors of our policies concerning the collection, use, and disclosure of Personal Information if they decide to use our Service, the FYIsoft website.

 For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to your name, phone number, email and postal address.
 The information that we collect will be used to contact or identify you.
 This information will only be used to further contact you with marketing materials in the form of newsletters, discounts or special email campaigns.